noahsmith6349/Spotify_database_project/README.md

 Secondary requirements:
 - prefer songs less than 4 minutes

+As time goes on, I plan to add to this project by making an algorithm that reccomends songs to add to our shared playlist.
+But for now, the scripts are as follows:

 SQL_Python_projject_final.py
 - This script gathers the spotify data from two set playlists.
 - It takes my Spotify api client credientials (stored in the .env file) and collects all the meta data from the songs in the playlist.